Skip to main content

 area:

-unresolved: "unresolved" # Location where files that do not match any pattern are moved.
-May be overloaded by the ${SL_AREA_UNRESOLVED} environment variable.
+unresolved: "unresolved" # Files that do not match any pattern (SL_AREA_UNRESOLVED)

 application: